bobbyxng/pci-pmi-policy-targets/README.md

 * `conda env create -f envs/environment.yaml` to create the environment and installing dependencies
 * `conda activate resilient-regret-matrix` to activate the environment
-* `snakemake init` to initialise the workflow directories

 ## About RESILIENT